CalebK33/PyRend/docs/overlay.rst

     image = pyrend.overlay.image("image.png", (100, 100), (500, 500))

-    def my_update_loop():
-        if pyrend.input.is_key_down("ALT") and pyrend.input.is_key_down("Q"):
+    def my_update_loop():        # The update loop is called 60 times a second if pyrend.input.is_key_down("ALT") and pyrend.input.is_key_down("Q"):
             pyrend.close()
         if image.opacity > 0:
-            image.edit(opacity=image.opacity - 0.01)
+            image.edit(opacity=image.opacity - 0.01)    # Opacity is a decimal value, therefore descreasing at
+                                                        # 0.01pf at 60fps will take 1.6 seconds to dissapear.
         else:
-            pyrend.close()
+            pyrend.close()    # Finish the program when the image has vanished

     pyrend.start(my_update_loop)

-Or this script which will create a circle in the center of the screen every time the space key is pressed.
+Or this script which will create a circle in a random loction on the screen every time the space key is pressed.
 See: Detecting Keypresses

 .. code-block:: python

     import pyrend
-    import random
+    import random    # Use random to create circles in random positions

-    circles = []
-    spacedown = False
+    circles = []        # Store a list of all existing circles spacedown = False

     def my_update_loop():
         global spacedown